Heuchera Coral Bells in bloom

 Coral Bells grow as evergreen mounds at a dwarf height and the plants flower spikes carry small bell shaped flowers that bloom in late spring and right through summer.
 They have low maintenance requirements and numerous colour variations.
 With so many leaf colours to choose from it’s so easy to find a variety that best compliments your garden or floral arrangements.

-Will Coral Bells grow in a pot
+Will Coral Bells grow in a Pot

 These plants don’t mind being contained.
-This means that with a bit of care, you’ll be successful at growing Heuchera in pots.
+This means that, with a bit of care, you’ll be successful at growing Heuchera in pots.
 The plant appreciates soil that drains well, so

 • Find an appropriate potting soil that is capable of draining water on its own.